 Oaxaca is one of the cultural and culinary gems of the south and one of the most popular Mexican states.
 It’s definitely one of the best places to visit in Mexico and is a hotspot for heritage sites and colonial architecture.
 It’s considered one of the best places to get a taste of real Mexican culture, plus it hosts a ton of festivals that make your time there extra eventful.

 Back in the Golden Age of Hollywood, Acapulco was the place to be.
 Although it hasn’t been as popular, it’s currently experiencing a major comeback with beach and party lovers, which makes this one of the top underrated destinations in Mexico right now.

-If you’re looking for more of a surf vibe than a relaxed beach vibe, Sayulita is your girl.
+If you’re looking for more of a surf vibe than a relaxed beach vibe when you visit Mexico, Sayulita is your girl.
 It’s close to Puerto Vallarta and known for amazing seafood and wildlife sightings as well.

 If beautiful cities are your vibe, then add Guanajuato to your list ASAP.
 Its colourful buildings and narrow streets up top are rivalled by its underground network of tunnels that add a fun twist to exploring the city.